-Innovative approaches used by youth providers include the Counseling to Career (C2C) youth programs, and Career Connections.
-The C2C program provides one-on-one counseling that helps youth develop a personalized individual service strategy that leads to short- and long-term academic and/or career goals.
-C2C counselors provide tutoring services to youth in need of basic skill development through reading, math, and language education and develop educational workshops, mock interviews, mentoring, and community service projects.
+Innovative approaches used by youth providers include the Gateway youth programs, and Career Connections.
+The Gateway program provides one-on-one counseling that helps youth develop a personalized individual service strategy that leads to short-and long-term academic and/or career goals.
+Gateway counselors provide tutoring services to youth in need of basic skill development through reading, math, and language education and develop educational workshops, mock interviews, mentoring, and community service projects.
 Counselors will also assist youth with finding jobs with local employers and, if applicable, make referrals to additional services.